jomacedo/AIOPlayground/UbuntuQuickSetup-TestSettings.md

-# Azure IoT Operations on Ubuntu (20/22/24.04) - Quick Start
+# Azure IoT Operations on Ubuntu (20/22/24.04) - Quick Start - Test Settings

 * Install Azure CLI in your Machine